• Kelsey Brown, Licensed Associate Counselor (LAC)

 Remote only

-Elizabeth Hinkle is a Licensed Marriage and Family Therapist (LMFT) in undefined, undefined and has been in practice for 20 years.
-They treat Chronic Pain, Intimacy Concerns, Conflict Resolution.
+Elizabeth Hinkle is a Licensed Marriage and Family Therapist (LMFT) in undefined, undefined and has been in practice for 21 years.
+They treat Chronic Pain, Self-Harm, Sleep Concerns.

 I provide therapy to clients of all identities struggling with anxiety, depression, pandemic-related issues, work/school stress, and more!